philipphager/clax/README.md

 - A [Hydra](https://hydra.cc/) config file for configuration management: `config.yaml`
 - A bash script with all experimental configurations: `main.sh`

-#### Setting up experiments
+To run an experiment, follow these steps.

 1. **Install experiment dependencies**
+Installs additional packages for SLURM support and data analysis/plotting.
 ```bash
    uv sync --group experiments
 ```
-   This installs additional packages needed for SLURM support and plotting.

 2. **Download datasets**
    Clone the Yandex and Baidu-ULTR datasets from HuggingFace.
 If you have GIT LFS installed, clone the datasets using: